Priscille2002/praxtion-tracker/README.md

 Keeping this logic separate from the UI helped reduce duplication and made the components easier to understand.

 It also means that if localStorage were replaced by an API in the future, most of the changes would happen in this file.
+Two utility functions were also extracted to keep the logic clean and testable. metrics.js computes the dashboard numbers from the controls array. validation.js checks whether a given status is one of the four allowed values.

 UI Components